Groups currently available:

 The Queer Café is a peer support group, not a clinical group.
 This means that we come together as peers for social support; however, we don’t teach therapy techniques in this group and the facilitators are not professional counsellors.
 Foundry will be offering clinical groups online in the future.
 Check out Foundry’s other virtual services.

-Drop-in group for Caregivers!
+Caregivers Group alert!
+Foundry Virtual's Art Exploration group is back for a holiday season!
 Join Brenda, a family peer supporter with Foundry Virtual BC, as we use art to experience mindfulness, self-care, community, and focus on exploring our values and personal identity.
 This virtual group will support caregivers of youth ages 12-24 gain skills to explore their own caregiving values and self-care in a safe and creative environment.
 No previous art skills are required!
-Attend one-off sessions, or join us for all!
+To register please visit

 Questions?
 Email Brenda at Bmattman@foundrybc.caRegister here